-Access Channel 5 began operations in June 1995 from a building owned by the Village of Mayville.
+Access Channel 5 (now Access Chautauqua) began operations in June 1995 from a building owned by the Village of Mayville.
 The structure originally served as a train station for the Pennsylvania Railroad.
 The first live program was a telecast of the Mayville July 4th Parade.
 Later that month a 1-hour live talk show called Senior Report began.
 It was hosted by Reed Powers and continued until Mr. Powers passed away in 2014.

 In the fall of 2000 the studio relocated to the newly-constructed Chautauqua Lake Central School building, where operations continued with only a 2-hour interruption in service.
 In 2001 the station's feed to the cable company was upgraded to a fiber optic cable, providing far superior performance than had previously been provided.